 People like to think of themselves as competent and intelligent.
 It’s for this reason that people want to marry their initial ideas or hypotheses.
 In the book Mindset, there are two general mindsets that most people adopt;

 The fixed mindset is the guy who knows it all and is not ready to change their minds and opinions.
-This kind of people ends up as consistent losers in the
+These kinds of people end up as consistent losers in the markets.

 The best traders have adopted a growth mindset; they seek to challenge their opinions, look for flaws in their thinking patterns, and constantly challenge their views about the market.
 Ray Dalio, a hedge fund titan, calls this stress testing your thinking.

 To understand the difference between the two mindsets, we can look at examples in the markets.
 In 2001, we had the 911 incident, which resulted in market turmoil.
-The intelligent investors cut their losses early once they realized that they were wrong.
+Intelligent investors cut their losses early once they realize that they were wrong.
 The people affected by confirmation bias held their positions, looking for why the markets would come back soon.
 They ended up bankrupt.

 As a trader, you should adopt a growth mindset.
 Any time a position is not working, don’t look for reasons why it will work.
 Instead, focus on reasons why the investment would fail.